gabe-foley-thesis/ancestral_agreement/README.md

 ```
 git clone github.com/gfoley/ancestral_agreement
+cd ancestral_agreement
 docker-compose up
 ```

-You can now open a web browser and enter -
+You can now open a web browser and go to localhost:5000 -

+This gives you the upload form which you can enter your data into.

+If you just want to view the example data then navigate to localhost:5000/dash and it will load automatically

 Inputs required are a phylogenetic tree labelled with ancestral node positions (Newick format) and two sets of ancestor sequences from different prediction methods / settings that correspond to the labelled ancestral node positions (FASTA format).